 Parents have a vital role in ensuring that the children arrive at school promptly, to start the day at 8.50am.
 Children who continuously arrive late do not have the opportunity to establish good working patterns, they may miss essential information at the start of lessons and are immediately at a disadvantage.
-If your child arrives any time after 8:50am, please take them to the School Office where they need to be signed in and will be sent to class.
+If your child arrives any time after 8:50am, please take them to the School Office where they need to be signed in.

 We know that in certain situations medical and dental appointments need to be made in school time but we would ask that you try to make routine appointments in holiday time or after school.
 In the event that a child has to miss school for an appointment please inform the School Office and the class teacher prior to the appointment.
 Also, please try to bring them in before and return them to school after the appointment so that they miss as little school time as possible.

 Requests of absence for non-medical reasons need to be put in writing and sent or e-mailed to Mr Lewin as far in advance as possible but can only be approved in exceptional circumstances.
 Holidays in term time cannot be approved.